Home » Articles » Best practices in crafting an excellent call center script

 Draft an impressive introduction

 Establish your agent’s name and the company early on to create a connection with your customers.
 If you’re dealing with returning customers, personalize their greetings as a warm welcome.
-You can then ask for their concerns after greeting.
+You can then ask for their concerns after greeting them.

 Make use of positive reinforcements

 Start with a simple “Can I help you?” or “How can I help you today?” to build your first interaction.
-During the call, verify the information you gathered and ask questions that prompt them to answer “yes” when needed.
+During the call, verify your gathered information and ask questions that prompt them to answer “yes” when needed.

 Reword negative responses